Ethereum price hits $3,800, boosting bulls' control in Friday's ETH options expiry By Cointelegraph - Up News Info

-Ether (ETH) entered a slightly bullish channel earlier this month, and currently the price is marching toward the $3,800 level.
-Despite the recent turbulence, Ether bulls are set to bag a $53 million profit on this Friday’s weekly options expiry.
+Ether (ETH) entered a slightly bullish channel earlier this month and currently, the price is marching toward the $3,800 level.
+Despite the recent turbulence, Ether bulls are set to bag a $53 million profit on Oct.
+15’s weekly options expiry.

 Fusion Media or anyone involved with Fusion Media will not accept any liability for loss or damage as a result of reliance on the information including data, quotes, charts and buy/sell signals contained within this website.
 Please be fully informed regarding the risks and costs associated with trading the financial markets, it is one of the riskiest investment forms possible.